isotopash/AD5696/README.md

 AD5696
 ================

-This is the AD5696 Library - More Details to follow.
+This is Ash's Arduino Analog Devices AD5696 Library.

+Code untested.
+Still waiting for parts to test.

+Library according to AD5696ARUZ datasheet.